Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine/index.md

 Your growing understanding of the Spires and their role in Antares has granted you the ability to draw powers from the ascents they represent.

-When you enter your Starry Form, you can enhance its abilities by choosing one of the following Resonances.
+When you enter your Starry Form, or as a Bonus Action thereafter, you can enhance its abilities by choosing one of the following Resonances.
 Each Resonance boosts a specific aspect of your Starry Form.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and regain all expended uses after a Long Rest.
 Alternatively, you can regain all expended uses by expending one use of Wild Shape (no action required).

 **Resonance of Destruction**